wea-f/ByePassHub/README.md

   A prxy is an unblocker. <br>
   Examples of apps are like youtube, discord, AI, pinterest, and more. <br> Gms are just gms. <br>
+here is an [url opener](https://www.openallurls.com/) to save some time.
 ## website title | what it contains | any note if needed

 ## Norepted | YT video watcher with history hiding